15 Tips For College Freshmen From Top Students

 Seek Help, The sooner, The Better

 Don’t wait until final’s week to learn where the tutoring center is or how to use the library online catalog.
-Every college offers their students tons of free services, and unfortunately that you should take advantage of.
+Every online college offers their students tons of free services, and unfortunately that you should take advantage of.

 If you have questions about material, go to your professor’s office hours right away.
 Not sure how to get started with a research paper, go see the college librarians.
 Unclear about the formulas for your math and science classes?
 Go to the tutoring center.
 There is no shame in needed some extra information!
 It’s only a shame when students need help, but don’t seek it out.